AlBochi/Market-driven-talent-intelligence/README.md

 # Talent Market Intelligence Engine

-> A strategic platform for capital-efficient team scaling and market-informed talent acquisition...
+> A strategic platform for capital-efficient team scaling and market-informed talent acquisition..
 ## The Problem

 Executives and technical leaders driving digital transformation (Cloud, AI, FinOps, DevSecOps) often make critical hiring decisions based on intuition and outdated market data.
 This leads to: